Pranavgawas/Pranavgawas/README.md

 ## Projects
 Here are some of the projects I have worked on:
 1. **Project Name**: [Vehicle Configurator](https://github.com/Pranavgawas/VehicleConfigurator)
-   - Description: Brief description of the project.
-   - Technologies Used: List the technologies you used in this project.
+   - Description: It is a B2B portal using Spring 6, Maven 3, Spring boot 3, REST API, MySQL 8, JPA, JUnit 4, JWT,MicroService,Docker,Web API Core, SQL
+Server, Entity Core, React Js designed for Car Leasing Company.
+Rental Car Companies will purchase the cars in lot and then provide those to their Customers.
+The website is completely database driven.
+It provides detailed specification about cars.
+It Allows a userto:
+– Select car models
+– modify the configurable items (interior and exterior; such as body color, seats, music system etc.)
+– Order customized cars
+Based on the configuration an invoice is generated in PDF and emailed to the client.
+The website is developed in multiple technologies using MicroServices and Docker.
+   - Technologies Used:  Node.js · React.js · ASP.NET Web API · Jakarta EE
-   - to use this this project docker images go to this repo and pull it then if you have docker install on your pc/laptop use command docker-compose up
+   - to use this this project docker images go to this repo and pull it then if you have docker install on your pc/laptop use "https://github.com/Pranavgawas/VehicleConfiguratorJavaDocker" command docker-compose up

 2. **Project Name**: [Pneumatic Sheet Metal Cutting Machine](https://github.com/Pranavgawas/pro)
-   - Description: Brief description of the project.
+   - Description: Designed and constructed a pneumatic sheet metal shearing machine capable of cutting .5mm to 1mm thick sheets very easily. he project involved setting up an air compressor, conditioning the airthrough a manifold and FRL unit, and providing a separate supply to the machine for independent operation.
+The machine utilized a Direction Control Valve to control the movement of a pneumatic double-acting cylinder, which was connected to a shearing blade through a connecting rod.
+The shearing blade, mounted on a base frame, generated enough force to easily cut the sheet metal.
+The project successfully demonstrated the working of the machine by activating the air compressor, controlling the piston movement, and cutting sheet metal with precision.
-   - Technologies Used: List the technologies you used in this project.
+   - Technologies Used: Fusion 360

 Feel free to explore these projects to get an idea of my work.